Trump says he’s ‘in no rush’ after NKorea talks postponed

 Trump said the meeting, which had been due to take place on Thursday in New York, would be rescheduled, and that he still expected to hold a second summit with North Korean leader Kim Jong Un early next year.

-Neither side has explained why the planned talks between Secretary of State Mike Pompeo and Kim Yong Chol, a key aide of the North Korean leader, were postponed.
-The State Department said the meeting would take place at an unspecified later date, “when our respective schedules permit.”
+Neither side has properly explained why the planned talks between Secretary of State Mike Pompeo and Kim Yong Chol, a key aide of the North Korean leader, were postponed.
+State Department spokesman Robert Palladino described it as “purely a matter of scheduling” but refused to elaborate.
+The department said the meeting would take place at an unspecified later date, “when our respective schedules permit.”
 North Korea’s propaganda services have not mentioned the meeting.

 There’s been little diplomatic progress in the five months since the June summit in Singapore where the U.S. and North Korean leaders committed to “denuclearization” of the divided Korean Peninsula.
-Signs are growing over an impasse over how to achieve that goal.
+Signs are growing of an impasse over how to achieve that goal.
 News of the postponement came after North Korea’s Foreign Ministry criticized the U.S. on Friday for its continued support of sanctions and hinted it may resume nuclear development.

 Most Read Nation & World Stories